Seeing "Hostel" less than twenty-four hours after "BloodRayne

 style, Eli Roth has only improved as a cinematic artist since his debut effort, 2003's flawed but auspicious "Cabin Fever

 ."
 Now comfortable enough to lay down his very own style and free of any remaining signs that he is still a novice at his craft, writer-director Roth details a novel premise based on a foreign organization he once read about on the Internet that may or may not have been a sham.
-In using this dirty business as the central conceita Slavakian mafia whom everyday citizens pay thousands of dollars to to know what it feels like to murder someoneit really makes no difference if it ever truly existed or not.
+In using this dirty business as the central conceita Slovakian mafia whom everyday citizens pay thousands of dollars to in order to know what it feels like to murder someoneit really makes no difference if it ever truly existed or not.
 The fact of the matter is that it very well could, its grim reality and underlying themes concerning severed foreign relations and the fear of the unknown making an unshakably haunting imprint.

 The opening forty-five minutes are sumptuously deceptive.
 Just-out-of-college American tourists Paxton (Jay Hernandez) and Josh (Derek Richardson), along with Icelandic drifter Oli (Eythor Gudjonssen), are feverishly backpacking across the seedier, wilder side of Europe.
 On a mission to have as much funand as much sexas possible, they move from nightclub to brothel to hostel and back again, surrounded by the most beautiful women they've ever seen.
-It is this hedonistic search for carnal pleasure that leads them to the Slavakian city of Bratislava, where the girls are promised to be as gorgeous and easy as they come.
+It is this hedonistic search for carnal pleasure that leads them to the Slovakian city of Bratislava, where the girls are promised to be as gorgeous and easy as they come.
 So far, the picture is in the vein of a crudely funny fratboy comedy one step away from being the sequel to 2004's "Eurotrip

 ."
 If Paxton and Oli are chauvinistic in their conversations and actions, they are lewd in a lovable sort of way that suggests they just want to have a great time.
 As for Josh, he is the so-called "responsible" one of the group, a sensitive nice guy not as skilled with women as his pals and possibly even grappling with his own sexuality.

-Upon reaching the Slavakian hostel, they end up sharing a room with Natalya (Barbara Nedeljakova) and Svetlana (Jana Kaderabkova), knock-out gals who instantly take a liking to Paxton and Josh.
+Upon reaching the Slovakian hostel, they end up sharing a room with Natalya (Barbara Nedeljakova) and Svetlana (Jana Kaderabkova), knock-out gals who instantly take a liking to Paxton and Josh.
 A damper is put on their trip, until now free of worries, when Oli suddenly disappears.
-The clerk at the front desk claims he already checked out, and Paxton receives a photo message on his cellphone telling him that he left for home, but something doesn't sit right about the situation.
+The clerk at the front desk claims he already checked out, and Paxton receives a photo message on his cell phone telling him that he left for home, but something doesn't sit right about the situation.
 What is really going onsomething that Paxton and Josh are soon involuntarily embroiled inzooms safely past the average person's worst nightmares and onto a plane all their own.

 "Hostel" is a disturbing, uncompromising descent into the blackest corners of human nature, where people are capable of shutting down their consciences in the face of strangersstrangers from other countries, no lesswho they see solely as subjects to torture, slaughter and dissect.
 It's a horrifying notion, indeed, and one with some thought-provoking sociological elements that deepen its purpose beyond being a cheap thrill out to shock and nauseate viewers.
 "Hostel" is violent, gruesome and graphic, testing the limits of its R rating (beware scenes involving Achilles heels and vivisected eyeballs), but there isn't a moment that goes too far or feels exploitative.
 In the midst of its mounting tension is a truthful statement about how some peoplenot all, or even the majority, but someclassify foreigners as being almost of a different breed of human, or inferior to themselves.
 This xenophobiathe fear or contempt of that which is foreigngoes both ways, stemming from a sense of the unfamiliar.
-So, while Paxton, Josh and Oli parade around in surroundings different from what they know, merrily unaware that one wrong move could leave them hopelessly lost or in danger, the involved citizens in this Slavakian town take advantage of their Ugly Americanismin Oli's case, Ugly Icelandicismusing them and their vulnerability for financial gain, culminating in extreme acts of brutality.
+So, while Paxton, Josh and Oli parade around in surroundings different from what they know, merrily unaware that one wrong move could leave them hopelessly lost or in danger, the involved citizens in this Eastern European town take advantage of their Ugly Americanismin Oli's case, Ugly Icelandicismusing them and their vulnerability for financial gain, culminating in extreme acts of brutality.
 Think of it as a gorier "Dogville

 " replacing race with nationality.